-- Distinguish between false discovery rate control in Optimizely X and Optimizely Classic
+- Distinguish between false discovery rate control in Optimizely

 - Make business decisions based on the results you see

-Using traditional statistics, you increase your exposure to false positives as you test many goals and variations at once (the “multiple comparisons problem”).
+Using traditional statistics, you increase your exposure to false positives as you run experiments on many goals and variations at once (the “multiple comparisons problem”).
 This happens because traditional statistics controls the false positive rate among all goals and variations.
 However, this rate of error does not match the chance of making an incorrect business decision or implementing a false positive among conclusive results.
 Here's how this risk increases as you add goals and variations:

 In this illustration, there are nine truly inconclusive results, and one of those registers as a false winner.
 This results in an overall false positive rate of about 10%.
 However, the business decision you'll make is to implement the winning variations, not the inconclusive ones.
 The rate of error of implementing a false positive from the winning variations is one out of two, or 50%.
 This is called the proportion of false discoveries.